sunitsdk/SanSdkSample/README.md

 Using the `preload()` to preload in advance reduces the load time at presentation time

 ```
-shareItNative.preload();
+SanNative.preload();
 ```

 ## Interstitial Ads

 Interstitial ads provide full-screen experiences, commonly incorporating rich media to offer a higher level of interactivity compared to banner ads.
 Interstitials are typically shown during natural transitions in your app; for example, after completing a game level, or while waiting for a new view to load.
-Use the `ShareItInterstitial` object and its associated listeners to fetch and display interstitial ads in your app.
+Use the `SanInterstitial` object and its associated listeners to fetch and display interstitial ads in your app.

 ###  Prerequisites

 1. create an account, create an **App**, and create an **Ad unit** using the format ‘Interstitial’.
-2. Follow our steps to [Integrate the SHAREit Open SDK](https://github.com/sunitsdk/ShareitOpenSDKDemo/blob/master/README.md#integrate-the-shareit-open-sdk-for-android) into your project.
+2. Follow our steps to [Integrate the San Open SDK](https://github.com/sunitsdk/SanOpenSDKDemo/blob/master/README.md#integrate-the-San-open-sdk-for-android) into your project.
-3. Integrated the Shareit Ad open SDK
+3. Integrated the San Ad open SDK

 ### Load Interstitial Ads in Your App

 #### Step 1.
 Create an Interstitial Ad

 ```
-ShareItInterstitial interstitial = new ShareItInterstitial(getContext(), INTERSTITIAL_UNIT_ID);
+SanInterstitial interstitial = new SanInterstitial(getContext(), INTERSTITIAL_UNIT_ID);
-interstitial.setInterstitialAdListener(new ShareItInterstitial.InterstitialAdListener() {
+interstitial.setInterstitialAdListener(new SanInterstitial.InterstitialAdListener() {
             @Override
-            public void onInterstitialLoaded(final ShareItInterstitial shareItInterstitial) {
+            public void onInterstitialLoaded(final SanInterstitial SanInterstitial) {
             	// The interstitial has been cached and is ready to be shown.
                 Log.d(TAG, "onInterstitialLoaded");
             }

             @Override
-            public void onInterstitialFailed(ShareItInterstitial shareItInterstitial, AdException e) {
+            public void onInterstitialFailed(SanInterstitial SanInterstitial, AdException e) {
             	// The interstitial has failed to load.
                 Log.d(TAG,"onInterstitialFailed e = " + e.getMessage());
             }

             @Override
-            public void onInterstitialShown(ShareItInterstitial shareItInterstitial) {
+            public void onInterstitialShown(SanInterstitial SanInterstitial) {
             	// The interstitial has been shown.
                 Log.d(TAG,"onInterstitialShown");
             }

             @Override
-            public void onInterstitialClicked(ShareItInterstitial shareItInterstitial) {
+            public void onInterstitialClicked(SanInterstitial SanInterstitial) {
                 Log.d(TAG,"onInterstitialClicked");
             }

             @Override
-            public void onInterstitialDismissed(ShareItInterstitial shareItInterstitial) {
+            public void onInterstitialDismissed(SanInterstitial SanInterstitial) {
                 // The interstitial has being dismissed.
                 Log.d(TAG,"onInterstitialDismissed");
             }